 I'm glad you asked!
-Here's the checklist of striking differences that set the Mac-Book and MacBook Air apart from the MacBook Pro:
+Here's the checklist of striking differences that set the MacBook and MacBook Air apart from the MacBook Pro and MacBook Pro Retina:

-Physical dimensions: You need a thin laptop?
+- ✓ Physical dimensions: You need a thin laptop?
 You've come to the right place!
 The current Air laptop measures a mere 0.68 inches in height (at its tallest point) when closed.
 (If you think that's mind-blowing, the MacBook is even thinner, measuring just 0.52 inches in height when closed!)
-Oh, and hold on to your chair for this one: The MacBook is also the lightweight champ at 2.03 pounds!
+Oh, and hold on to your chair for this one: the MacBook is also the lightweight champ at less than 2.03 pounds!
 (That's a couple of pounds you won't be carrying around all day at that convention expo.
 Take it from this traveler: You will feel the refreshing difference in just an hour or two.)
-By comparison, the 13-inch MacBook Pro weighs 3.02 pounds, and the 15-inch MacBook Pro is a (comparatively) hefty 4.02 pounds.

-- >> Cost: At the time of this writing, an entry-level 13-inch MacBook Air will set you back \$999.
+By comparison, the 13-inch MacBook Pro Retina weighs 3.48 pounds, and the MacBook Pro is a hefty 4.5 pounds. - ✓ Cost: At the time of this writing, an entry-level 11-inch MacBook Air will set you back \$899, and the 13-inch Air is \$999.
 The 12-inch MacBook is slightly more expensive at \$1299.
-By comparison, the 13-inch MacBook Pro is \$1499, while the 15-inch MacBook Pro model starts pricier at \$2399. - >> Ports: As I mentioned earlier in this chapter, the MacBook offers only two ports, the USB-C (which requires adapters for use as a USB 3.0 and external video port) and a headphone jack.
-The MacBook Air offers two conventional USB 3.0 ports, a headphone jack, a SDXC card slot, and a Thunderbolt 2 port for connecting an external monitor or high-speed drive.
-The MacBook Pro includes either two or four USB-C/Thunderbolt 3 ports and a headphone jack.
+By comparison, the 13-inch MacBook Pro is \$1099, while the 13- and 15-inch MacBook Pro Retina models are pricier at \$1299 and \$1999 respectively. - ▶ Ports: The MacBook only offers two ports, the USB-C (which requires adapters for use as a USB 3.0 and external video port) and a headphone/Audio Line out jack.
+The MacBook Air offers two conventional USB 3.0 ports, a headphone/Audio Line Out jack, and a Thunderbolt 2 port for connecting an external monitor or high-speed drive.
+Note that I didn't mention a FireWire port, which can be a big problem for Apple old-timers like me.
+I have a huge collection of FireWire devices.
+The MacBook Pro Retina also has no FireWire port (but it does include an HDMI port for connecting the laptop to a high-definition TV or external display).

-- >> Sealed case: You can't add or replace RAM modules on the MacBook, MacBook Air, or the MacBook Pro.
-If you haven't ordered your laptop yet, it's a very good idea to configure your MacBook with the maximum RAM it can carry, because you won't be able to add more in the future. - >> No built-in optical drive: Whoa, Nellie!
-This difference is a big one, and it applies to all current MacBook models.
+- As I mentioned earlier, the MacBook, MacBook Air, and the MacBook Pro Retina lack a wired Ethernet port.
+The latter two models can use a Thunderbolt-to-Gigabit Ethernet adapter from Apple, while the MacBook will require both a USB-C to Gigabit Ethernet adapter.
+(Rats.) - ✓ Sealed case: You can't add or replace RAM modules on the MacBook, MacBook Air, or the MacBook Pro Retina.
+If you haven't ordered your laptop yet, it's a very good idea to configure your MacBook with the maximum RAM it can carry, because you won't be able to add more in the future.
+On the other hand, the MacBook Pro can be upgraded to 16GB of RAM by upgrading the RAM modules. - ✓ No built-in optical drive: Whoa, Nellie!
+This difference is a big one, and it applies to the MacBook, MacBook Air, and the MacBook Pro Retina.
 Apple decided that owners of these slimmer, trimmer laptops are likely to use a wireless connection for transferring files and media.
 But what if you have to reinstall applications available only on disc?
 If you need to read or burn discs, you can buy a separate external USB SuperDrive for about \$80, or you can use the Remote Disc feature and share the drive on another computer.
 (More on Remote Disc in the later section "Sharing a CD or DVD drive.")
+If you absolutely need an on-board optical drive, your only choice is the MacBook Pro.